Seinia/ta_training-java/README.md

   - Click the "Login" button.
   - Verify the error message: "Username is required".

-To execute final test for Edge browser use the following command:
+To execute final test for Chrome browser use the following command:
 ```bash
 mvn -Dbrowser=chrome -Dtest=WebDriverPastebinTest1 -Denvironment=qa clean test
 ```